snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Release Notes

+- v1.6.0(Not released)

+  - support for installing with SQLAlchemy 2.0.x

-- v1.5.3(Unrelased)
+- v1.5.3(Not relased)

     - Limit SQLAlchemy to < 2.0.0 before releasing version compatible with 2.0

 - v1.5.2(April 11, 2024)

   - Bump min SQLAlchemy to 1.4.19 for outer lateral join